vincenzodibiaggio/learndv/_posts/2020-12-05-recipe-risotto-orange-cinnamon.markdown

 Mix

 When rice is almost ready, put the pan off the heat.
-Add Parmesan cheese and mix.
+Add the last part of butter, Parmesan cheese and mix.
 If needed add salt.

 Wait two minutes while you stir the rice...